eusebiuuu/auction_management/README.md

 **Important**: This application follows an API-like design pattern where operations require UUID-based entity identification for authorization and validation.

 ### Testing Support
-- Use the provided `testing_data_support.txt` file to store and copy UUIDs for testing
+- Use the provided `temp.txt` file to store and copy UUIDs for testing
 - This approach ensures proper entity relationships and prevents unauthorized access

 ### Role Permissions